Change

 IHI’s Board of Directors sets the basic policy of appointing the most appropriate Officers according to the ideal attributes and the independence criteria for Independent Directors and Independent Audit & Supervisory Board Members with the aim of ensuring sustainable growth and increased corporate value for the IHI Group over the medium- to long-term.

-In appointing officers, IHI’s Board of Directors has supplemented the legally required procedures by establishing a Nomination Advisory Committee comprised of all the Independent Directors and the Representative Director and President.
+In appointing officers, IHI’s Board of Directors has supplemented the legally required procedures by establishing a Nomination Advisory Committee (chaired by an Independent Director) comprised of all the Independent Directors and the Representative Director and President.
 The Committee acts as an optional advisory body to the Board of Directors in order to enhance the Board of Directors’ independence, objectivity, and accountability, as well as to proactively obtain the involvement, advice, and supervision of the Independent Directors.
 It supervises appointment-related procedures to ensure that they are applied appropriately, and offers related advice.

 Should members of senior management (Chief Executive Officer, Representative Director) or Executive Officers meet the dismissal criteria for Officers, a determination of such dismissal shall be resolved promptly by the Board of Directors.